Appendices

 -overwrite true command line option present

-[-overwrite true_or_false] (optional - default false)
+[-overwrite true_or_false] (optional - default false) - whether to overwrite

 -schema solr_schema_location(s) (mandatory) the managed-schema.xml